 Whether you plan it to tie in with British Science Week or pick a date all your own, holding a science week at your school is a great way to inspire kids.
-Packed with wow science, fun experiments, shows and science workshops in schools, science week can help instill a love for science that will last a lifetime.
+Packed with fun experiments, STEM activities and wow science, live schools shows are always a highlight of any STEM event.

 But coming up with activities for science week can also be a challenge, especially for busy teachers.
 That’s where we come in!
-When we deliver our science shows in schools as part of a science week, we make teacher’s lives easy.
+When we deliver our science shows in schools as part of a science week, we make teachers' lives easy.
 They make a perfect science assembly to start your week off, or round it out with a bang.
-Our presenters are a fab, diverse bunch of role models (and most are women in STEM), helping young people imagine themselves as the scientists of the future, and maybe even inspiring them into careers in psychology or neuroscience.
+Our presenters are a fab, diverse bunch of role models (and many are women in STEM), helping young people imagine themselves as the scientists of the future, and maybe even inspiring them into careers in psychology or neuroscience.

 Spectacular Science Shows & Workshops

 Our science schools shows and workshops are highly interactive, engaging and great fun.
 They are delivered by our expert presenters, with time for Q&A included.
 That's Non-Sense is hugely popular for primary schools, while Hack Your Brain is ideal for secondary students.
 Both work well as headline events for whole year groups, packed with spectacular science, fun experiments and loads of demos about our amazing brains.
 Our workshops are super hands-on, with students getting up-close and personal with brain science as they make or build something- perfect activities for science week!

 A whirlwind introduction to the amazing brain and nervous system, packed with memorable large scale demos, Hack Your Brain is sure to be a highlight of any STEM event or school science week!